 Deployment Tools & Resources

 The FEMA Travel Toolbox is intended to support FEMA travelers by providing the necessary tools and resources to help travelers before, during, and after their travel.
 The site is broken out into content areas based on traveler feedback and can be accessed on the Financial Management Division page within the FEMA intranet.
 If you have questions regarding travel and the Concur Government Edition, E-Gov Travel Services, please email FEMAemail@example.com.

-During the course of its review, the working group collaborated with FEMAStat (a program within the Agency that provides analysis for the purpose of assessing key initiatives), they conducted a thorough review of the existing COE, surveyed a random sample of Reservists to solicit their primary concerns and preferences, and consulted with the Reservist Advisory Board on potential courses of action.
+In late 2014, a working group was established to examine the existing Reservist Conditions of Employment.
+During the course of its review, collaborating with FEMAStat (a program within the Agency that provides analysis for the purpose of assessing key initiatives), they conducted a thorough review of the existing COE, surveyed a random sample of Reservists to solicit their primary concerns and preferences, and consulted with the Reservist Advisory Board on potential courses of action.
 This analysis yielded a number of key findings noted below.

 49% of the Reservists surveyed were dissatisfied with the existing Reservist COE;